 EOR, Employer of Record, or an international PEO (Professional Employer Organization – slightly different to EOR), is a unique service that enables businesses of all sizes to hire employees abroad.
-The best global employer of record services simply come to fulfill a need and provide a simple, easy, and suspense-less way to hire abroad and remain compliant even though you don’t have a local entity.
-In other words, an EOR service enables companies without any local entities in countries in which they hire employees in, manage these employees, and ultimately at the end of each month, make international payroll payments which are fully compliant with the local law.
+The best global employer of record services are able to fulfil a need and provide a simple, easy, and suspense-less way to hire abroad and remain compliant even though you don’t have a local entity.
+In other words, an EOR service enables companies without any local entities in the countries in which they hire employees in, manage these employees, and ultimately at the end of each month, make international payroll payments which are fully compliant with the local law.

 What does it mean to be compliant locally?

 The best Global Employer of Record services will have specialty in the following domains